mvysny/vok-orm/README.md

 }
 ```

-> **Note:** for all slightly more complex queries we simply use the Sql2o API and we pass in the SQL command as a String.
+> **Note:** for all slightly more complex queries it's a good practice to simply use the Sql2o API - we will simply pass in the SQL command as a String to Sql2o.

 We can also add more complex finders to the Review: